ministryofjustice/send-legal-mail-to-prisons-api/README.md

 * a mailcatcher container running on port 1080
 * a LocalStack instance emulating S3 on port 4566

-By default Testcontainers will notice the dependent containers are not running and start an instance of each.
+By default, Testcontainers will notice the dependent containers are not running and start an instance of each.

 To speed up the tests you can start the dependent containers with the command:

 `docker-compose -f docker-compose-test.yml up`

 ### Intellij
-Right click on the `test` or `testIntegration` source directory and select `Run`.
+Right-click on the `test` or `testIntegration` source directory and select `Run`.

 ### Gradle
 Run the following command: